khaclinh2503/academic-samples/README.md

 samples
 =======
-Various code samples, many of which are homework from graduate Computer Science courses at Stanford.
+Various code samples, most of which are homework from graduate Computer Science courses at Stanford.